Bronze featherback: Description

 Young specimens are a dark bronze-like color that becomes lighter with age.
 The species reaches a length up to 60 cm.

 The bronze featherback can easily be kept in an aquarium.
 Popular as food, this fish also appears in a stamp of the Kingdom of Laos.

 As food

-This fish has been used as food in Southeast Asia since ancient times, and remains an important food item in countries such as Indonesia, Laos, Myanmar (Burma), and Thailand.
+This fish has been used as food in Southeast Asia since ancient times, and remains an important food item in such countries as Indonesia, Laos, Myanmar (Burma), and Thailand.
 It is preserved and prepared in different ways.

 In Burmese cuisine, the flesh of the bronze featherback, locally known as ngaphe, is used in ngachin, a pressed fish pickle, and is used to make fish paste.

 In Thai cuisine, a variety of nam phrik with minced roasted pla salat is eaten along with raw vegetables.
 It is popular in Khorat - Nakhon Ratchasima.
 Although much smaller in size, it is similar in appearance to the Chitala ornata, another important fish in Thai cuisine.